theArjun/git-commits/README.md

 - 🌿 Support for searching across all branches
 - 🛡️ Robust error handling
 - 📦 Clean dataclass-based return objects
+- 👥 List unique authors in a repository

 ## Installation